 - Bill becomes Law – Gets a Number, Implementation

-If in any way the bill becomes law, either signed by President or vetoed and overridden or exhaust 10 days and becomes law automatically, it will get a public law number.
+If in the bill becomes law in any of the above ways, like either signed by President, or vetoed and overridden, or exhaust 10 days and becomes law automatically, it will get a public law number.
 For instance, for 113th congress, it would be Public Law 113-1.
 The official publication of the Bill that became law is published by the office of the Federal Register.
 Once the bill becomes law, it is enforced by the respective Government agency that handles the same.

 The process of the Bill originating or starting in Senate goes to pretty much the same process as described above.
 Just the order changes.
 Below is a high-level summary of the same steps.